History of Virginia: Early Republic and antebellum period

 The new Virginia State Capitol, begun in 1785 and completed in 1792, designed by Thomas Jefferson following the relocation of the government to Richmond (as it appeared in the mid-19th century).

 Victory in the Revolution brought peace and prosperity to the new state, as export markets in Europe reopened for its tobacco.

 While the old local elites were content with the status quo, younger veterans of the war had developed a national identity.
 Led by George Washington and James Madison, Virginia played a major role in the Constitutional Convention of 1787 in Philadelphia.
-Madison proposed the Virginia Plan, which would give representation in Congress according to total population, including a proportion of slaves.
+Madison proposed the Virginia Plan, which would give representation in Congress according to total population, including a proportion of people who were enslaved.
 Virginia was the most populous state, and it was allowed to count all of its white residents and 3/5 of the enslaved African Americans for its congressional representation and its electoral vote.
 (Only white men who owned a certain amount of property could vote.)
 Ratification was bitterly contested; the pro-Constitution forces prevailed only after promising to add a Bill of Rights.
 The Virginia Ratifying Convention approved the Constitution by a vote of 89–79 on June 25, 1788, making it the tenth state to enter the Union.

 Madison played a central role in the new Congress, while Washington was the unanimous choice as first president.
 He was followed by the Virginia Dynasty, including Thomas Jefferson, Madison, and James Monroe, giving the state four of the first five presidents.